 Our consolidated financial statements were prepared in accordance with GAAP and follow general practices within the industries in which we operate.
 The most significant accounting policies we follow are presented in "Note 1.
-Organization and Summary of Significant Accounting Policies" to our consolidated financial statements.
+Organization and Summary of Significant Accounting Policies" in the notes to the consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data.
 Application of these principles requires us to make estimates, assumptions and judgments that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Most accounting policies are not considered by management to be critical accounting policies.
 Several factors are considered in determining whether or not a policy is critical in the preparation of the consolidated financial statements.
 These factors include among other things, whether the policy requires management to make difficult, subjective and complex judgments about matters that are inherently uncertain and because it is likely that materially different amounts would be reported under different conditions or using different assumptions.
 The accounting policies which we believe to be most critical in preparing our consolidated financial statements are those that are related to the determination of the Allowance, fair value estimates, pension and postretirement benefit obligations and income taxes.